Blake Jarwin: 2017 season

 After going undrafted in the 2017 NFL draft, Jarwin signed with the Dallas Cowboys as an undrafted free agent on May 12, 2017.
-He was waived on September 2, 2017 but was signed to the practice squad the next day.
+He was waived on September 2, but was signed to the practice squad the next day.

 On October 26, 2017, Jarwin was promoted to the active roster, in order to avoid the Philadelphia Eagles signing him.
 The move forced the Cowboys to keep four tight ends.
 Jarwin appeared in only one game in his rookie year and recorded no statistics.

 2018 season

 With the unexpected retirements of starter Jason Witten and backup James Hanna, Jarwin had a chance to compete for the starting tight end position, but was named the backup behind Geoff Swaim.

 After Swaim was lost to an injury in Week 11, rookie Dalton Schultz passed Jarwin on the depth chart as the starter and was used mostly for blocking purposes.
-In the regular-season finale against the New York Giants, Jarwin had the best game of his career, catching seven passes for 119 yards and three touchdowns in a narrow 36–35 road victory.
-Jarwin became the sixth tight end in franchise history to post a 100-yard receiving game and was named the National Football Conference Offensive Player of the Week for his spectacular performance.
+During the regular-season finale against the New York Giants, Jarwin had the best game of his career, catching seven passes for 119 yards and three touchdowns in a narrow 36–35 road victory.
+Jarwin became the sixth tight end in franchise history to post a 100-yard receiving game and was named the NFC Offensive Player of the Week for his spectacular performance.

 Jarwin was named the starter for four games when the Cowboys used multiple tight end sets, finishing his second professional season with 27 receptions for 307 yards and three touchdowns.